Max Wertheimer: Time in Frankfurt and Berlin (1910–1933)

-Max Wertheimer began his academic career at an institute in Frankfurt, later to become the University of Frankfurt.
-Max left Frankfurt from 1916 to 1929 to pursue a job at the Berlin Psychological Institute but returned to Frankfurt in 1929 as a full professor, where he stayed until 1933.
+After the war, he further advanced his Gestalt theory in collaboration with Wolfgang Köhler, Kurt Koffka, and others through the Weimar years.
+He left Frankfurt from 1916 to 1929 to work at the Berlin Psychological Institute.
+He gave lectures and pursued his research on perception and gestalt in the University of Berlin.
 In 1923, while teaching in Berlin, Wertheimer married Anna Caro (called Anni), a physician's daughter, with whom he had four children: Rudolf (who died in infancy, 1924), Valentin (1925–1978), Michael (1927–2022) and Lise (born 1928, Lisbeth Rosa).
-Max and Anna Wertheimer divorced in 1942.
+He returned to Frankfurt in 1929 as a full professor, where he stayed until 1933.